There’s No Way Of Learning Chinese With A Messy Mind!

 So far we’ve covered 4.3 of The Big Five.
 We’ve got:

 That’s where my Mandarin Chinese speaking partners come in.

 You Can’t Expect To Learn A Language Without Actually Speaking It

 Now, sometimes what I do with my Mandarin Chinese speaking partners is rather elaborate.
 More on that in a minute.

-The important thing is that I speak with them.
+The important thing is that I speak with these people.
 Plain and simple.

 Doesn’t have to be perfect.
 Doesn’t even have to be right.
-It just has to be time spent in the field.
+It just has to be time spent speaking.